About

 Dr. Cimiotti teaches across three academic programs at the Nell Hodgson Woodruff School of Nursing.
 She is the primary faculty member associated with Emory University’s prestigious Robert F. Woodruff Scholars and Fellows Program.

-NRSG 730 Measurement and Design in Clinical Research
+NRSG 731 Applications of Measurement Theory in Clinical Research Studies

 Research

-Dr. Cimiotti’s curriculum vitae outlines her current research awards which are funded through the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC), and the National Council of State Boards of Nursing (NCSBN).
+Research Statement: Dr. Cimiotti has served as principal investigator and co-investigator on research grants funded by the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC), and the National Institutes of Health (NIH) as well as grants funded through private foundations.

 Awards